-ELECTRICAL SYSTEM The voltage is 120/240 single phase three wire service.
+ELECTRICAL SPECIFICATIONS SYSTEM The voltage is 120/240 single phase three wire service.
 The power is delivered to this building via an underground service lateral.
-The amperage rating of this service is 125.
-Copper wire is used for all 120 volt circuits.
-Aluminum is used for some of the 240 volt circuits.
+The amperage rating of this service is 200.

+Copper wire is used throughout the building.
 Non-metallic sheathed cable (Romex) is the type of wiring used throughout the house.
-The grounding of the service is provided by a water pipe and driven rod.
-UNDERGROUND LATERAL SERVICE The underground service lateral was not visible for inspection.
-However, there was 120/240 volt power to the building which suggests that it is functioning as intended.
-SERVICE PANEL LOCA TION The service panel is located in the garage.
-MAIN DISCONNECT LO CATION The main disconnect is an integral part of the service panel.
-The ampacity of the main disconnect is 125 amps.
-The service entrance conductors are #2 copper and have an ampacity of 125 amps.
-The service entrance conductors are properly installed and in serviceable condition.
-SERVICE AMPACITY The capacity of the electrical service is 125 amps.
-A 125 amp service is adequate for this house with the existing electrical equipment.
+The grounding of the service is provided by two driven rods.

+UNDERGROUND LATERAL

+SERVICE The underground service lateral was not visible for inspection.
+However, there was

+120/240 volt power to the building which suggests that it is functioning as intended.

+SERVICE PANEL LOCATION

+The service panels are located in the garage.

+SUBPANEL LOCATION

+The subpanel is located in the back room of the garage.

+MAIN DISCONNECT LOCATION

+The main disconnect is an integral part of the service panel.
+The ampacity of the main disconnect is 200 amps.

+SERVICE

+ENTRANCE The service entrance conductors are 4/0 aluminum and have an ampacity of 200 amps.
+CONDUCTORS/CABLES/RACEW The service entrance conductors are properly installed and in serviceable condition.

+AYS

+SERVICE AMPACITY

+The capacity of the electrical service is 200 amps.
+A 200 amp service is adequate for this house with the existing electrical equipment.
 There is also room to add additional circuits if necessary.
-SERVICE GROUNDIN BONDING NG AND The service grounding electrode conductor attachment point was not visible for inspection.
+AND The service grounding electrode conductor attachment point was not visible for inspection.
 The adequacy of the service ground was not determined.
 The evaluation of this connection may require removal of finish materials and is beyond the scope of this inspection.

+SERVICE GROUNDING

+BONDING

+SERVICE PANEL

-SERVICE PANEL The electrical service panel is properly installed and in serviceable condition.
+The electrical service panel is properly installed and in serviceable condition.
 The circuits are labeled.
 The accuracy of the labeling was not verified.
 Do not assume the labeled circuit is off unless it has been checked with a voltage tester.

+SUBPANEL

+The sub panel is properly installed and in serviceable condition except where noted below.

-Access to the service panel was limited by shelves installed in front of the panel cover.
-A 36" clearance should be maintained in front of the panel cover.
-Screws that secure the panel cover to the panel box are missing.
+Screws that secure the sub panel cover to the panel box are the wrong type.
 This is a potential hazard.
-Missing screws should be replaced with the original style blunt end screws.
+Screws should be replaced with the original style blunt end screws.

+The circuits are labeled.
+The accuracy of the labeling was not verified.
+Do not assume the labeled circuit is off unless it has been checked with a voltage tester.